Brent R von Forstmeyer, Director of Administration

 An identical academic experience is offered at both locations.
 All of our full-time faculty members teach the same courses in both San Francisco and Orange County.

 Classes are offered one evening per week in a pre-set sequential order in the cohort model.
-See our July calendar for the San Francisco and Orange County programs and our January calendar for the San Francisco spring program.
 Students may not take the program part time and may not accelerate the program.
 This graduate program does not offer online classes.

 Please visit our internships page for more information.